Donelongo/Digital-notebook-site/README.md

 # Echo
-Our project topic will be  Blogging website
+Our project topic will be  a Blogging website

 Members
 1. Dagmawi Elias UGR/2465/14
 2. Dagmawi Minale UGR/8048/14